 Mineral Resources are reported at a cut-off grade of 0.5 g/t Au based on a pit shell based on a gold price of 2,100 USD per troy ounce, and 1.0 g/t Au below the pit shell for BST, BDT1 & BDT2.
 Within BMT1 & BMT3 Mineral Resources are reported at a cut of grade of 0.5 g/t Au to a maximum depth of 150m.
-The cut-off grades were based on estimated mining and processing costs and recoveries factors of similar projects in Côte d'Ivoire.
+The cut-off grades were based on estimated mining and processing costs and recoveries factors of similar projects in Côte d'Ivoire based on open pit and underground methods above and below the pit shells respectively.